yiisoft/yii2/docs/guide/security-authentication.md

      * Finds an identity by the given ID.
      *
      * @param string|integer $id the ID to be looked for
-     * @return IdentityInterface|null the identity object that matches the given ID.
+     * @return BasicIdentityInterface|null the identity object that matches the given ID.
      */
     public static function findIdentity($id)
     {